KaueSantos-Daiki/KaueSantos-Daiki/README.md

 - 👯 I’m looking to collaborate with other Idols
 - 🤔 I’m looking for help with Idols
 - 💬 Ask me about Idols and Love Live!
 - 📫 How to reach me: Why do you want to reach me?
+You know It's easier to me reach your feeling right?
+Then it will be easier for you to reach me...
+What about a Live Concert???
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I fell in love with idols when I watched the Start:DASH!! performance by μ's in Love Live!
 My eyes started to shiny, and I'm exactly here, being an idol!
 Fufu~!
 (I also like Miku, Wasuta, BanG Dream, K-on, D4DJ, Revue Starlight, Idolm@ster, and these stuffs)